Electoral Carlism (Restoration): Personalities

 There were 64 individuals elected as Carlist deputies throughout the Restoration period; some of them served only one term, and some were parliamentarian veterans.
 The 4 most-serving deputies held 25% of all Carlist mandates of the period.
 Lloréns was 3 times elected from Levantine districts, before serving 8 consecutive terms from the Navarrese Estella.
 Until today he remains the longest serving Carlist deputy ever (24 years), the longest continuously serving Carlist deputy ever (18 years) and the most-elected Carlist deputy ever (11 times).
 Vázquez de Mella was 7 times elected from Navarre and once representing Oviedo.
 Barrio served as Carlist political leader between 1899 and 1909; in the 1891-1909 period (except 1903–1905) he was elected from his native Palencian Cervera de Pisuerga and led the Carlist minority in the lower chamber.
 Senante represented the Integrist branch of the movement.
 Though an Alicantino, for 16 years he was continuously standing for Azpeitia and together with Llorens he holds the title of the most continuously elected Carlist deputy ever (8 times).

 There was no rule as to Traditionalist political leaders competing for parliament.
-Candido Nocedal did not field his candidature after the 1876 defeat, marqués de Cerralbo had a seat guaranteed in the Senate by virtue of his grandeza de España, Matías Barrio did run between 1901 and 1907 (and lost in 1903), Bartolome Feliu Perez was successful in 1910, Pascual Comin did not compete in 1919, Luis Hernando de Larramendi lost in 1920 and marqués de Villores was obliged by the royal order of the Carlist king to abstain in 1923.
+Candido Nocedal did not field his candidature after the 1876 defeat, marqués de Cerralbo had a seat guaranteed in the Senate by virtue of his grandeza de España, Matías Barrio did run between 1901 and 1907 (and lost in 1903), Bartolomé Feliú Pérez was successful in 1910, Pascual Comín did not compete in 1919, Luis Hernando de Larramendi lost in 1920 and marqués de Villores was obliged by the royal order of the Carlist king to abstain in 1923.
 Leaders of the breakaway Traditionalist factions tended to compete for parliamentary seat: the first Integrist jefe Ramón Nocedal was 4 times successful though he recorded also defeats, the successive one Juan Olazábal Ramery preferred to stay out of electoral campaigns.
-Following the secession from mainstream Carlism in 1919, Vazquez de Mella failed in his bid for the Cortes.
+Following the secession from mainstream Carlism in 1919, Vázquez de Mella failed in his bid for the Cortes.